 Intel Free Press is a tech news site from Intel Corporation, covering technology and innovation stories that are often overlooked or warrant more context and deeper reporting.
 The news and information here is focused on people, technology, events and topics relevant to Intel and the computing industry.

 Our goal is not to duplicate the news and cover every major milestone or event from Intel.
 Nor do we want this to be the kind of news you may find in a press release.
 We aim to capture and share interesting behind-the-scenes stories that provide insight into what’s going on inside Intel and indirectly, the tech industry.
 We are Intel geeks at heart, taking an editorial approach to producing stories with journalistic style and integrity, and doing it as objectively as possible while being transparent about who we work for.
 We hope our stories are compelling to anyone who is interested in technology, and the people and innovations that are changing our world.

 You Are Free to Use This Content

-Copyright to all Intel Free Press content is owned by Intel, but words, photos and videos we share on this site may be republished, edited, and re-used free of charge unless otherwise noted.
+Copyright to all Intel Free Press content is owned by Intel.
+The stories we share on this site may be republished, edited, and re-used free of charge unless otherwise noted.
+You are also free to use photos and videos we post on this site, unless otherwise noted, so long as you use them with the story they originally run with and do not misrepresent what is happening in the photos or videos.

 Bill Calder is the founding editor of Intel Free Press.
 Prior to joining Intel in 1994, he served as press secretary to Sen. Mark Hatfield in Washington, D.C., and before that he served as a regional correspondent for The Oregonian and a freelancer for the Eugene Register-Guard.
 Follow Bill on Twitter @billcalder.

 Benjamin Tomkins is managing editor of Intel Free Press.
 Previously he was managing editor of InformationWeek.com and editor-in-chief of InformationWeek SMB.
 He also served as program manager for AOL’s Netscape Netbusiness and edited technology books for Wiley’s Sybex imprint.
 Follow Benjamin on Twitter @benjamintomkins.